Dan1946/ludo-python-game_/README.md

 ## How to Play

+##Controls
+To Roll the die -- Left Ctrl
+To click on seed -- right mouse button
+To move the seed/capture Opponents -- left mouse button

 ### Objective

 The objective of the game is to move all your tokens from the starting area to the center of the board.
-The first player to get all their tokens to the center is the winner.
+The first player to get all their tokens to the center is the winner, a player can also take his/her opponent(s) back to their starting position,by landing on the opponents seed,and the players seed will go out of the game.

 ### Rules